tcpalmer/nina-scheduler/concepts/index.md

 See the [Advanced Sequencer](../sequencer/index.html) for details.

+Target Scheduler provides a dockable panel for the NINA Imaging tab that will display details of an active session.
+See [Imaging Tab Panel](../sequencer/imaging-panel.html) for details.

 ## Planning Engine

 The Planning Engine executes a series of steps to pick the best target to image at the moment and then schedule the applicable exposures for that target.
 See [Planning Engine](planning-engine.html) for details.